Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Unusually, two neighborhoods face each other across the water with bridges connecting them, so it’s fun to move between the areas, wandering the charming cobbled streets.

-Make sure to also walk up to the impressive Byzantine Church and the castle ruins, which are left at the top of the hill—it’s the perfect place to go for views of the valley below, especially at sunset.
+Make sure to also walk up to the impressive Byzantine Church and the castle ruins, which are left at the top of the hill.
+This was our favorite spot to visit at sunset, with beautiful views of the valley below.

 sunset castle berat albania itinerary